For the Media

 Media ethics, comparative media law, new media, multimedia journalism, global journalism

-Gregory PayneAssociate Professor and Interim Chair, Department of Communication Studies
+Gregory PayneAssociate Professor and Chair, Department of Communication Studies

 Expertise in political communication, sports communication,public diplomacy, crisis communication, health communication, celebrity/spectacle media events, social media and protest rhetoric.

 Scott PinkneyAssociate Professor, Department of Performing Arts

 Lighting Designer for Broadway, Off-Broadway, in major regional theatres and internationally for more than 400 productions in a career spanning more than 40 years.

-John PironePart Time Faculty, Department of Communication Sciences & Disorders
+John PironeAffiliated Faculty, Department of Communication Sciences & Disorders

 American Sign Language, Deaf Culture, Deaf Studies, and Accessibility.

 Former Executive Director of a nonprofit membership organization, Massachusetts State Association of the Deaf (MSAD).

-Co-founded a local deaf theatre company, worked with the Disability Law Center to produce a video to educate Deaf people about voting rights, established a new program, Deaf Youth Outdoor Leadership Program, for high school students, and successfully changed the state’s public policies regarding accessibility for people with disabilities in the legislative process.
-I currently serve on several boards of other organizations/agencies including the Statewide Advisory Council of Massachusetts Commission for the Deaf and Hard of Hearing, Massachusetts State House’s Advisory Council on Accessibility, The Learning Center for the Deaf, The Disability Policy Consortium, and the MA Community First Systems Transformation Grant’s Quality Subcommittee and Consumer Involvement Toolkit workgroup.
+Co-founded a local deaf theatre company, consulted with several Boston theatres on ASL translation, worked with the Disability Law Center to produce a video to educate Deaf people about voting rights, established a new program, Deaf Youth Outdoor Leadership Program, for high school students, and successfully changed the state’s public policies regarding accessibility for people with disabilities.
+I served on numerous nonprofit boards including the Statewide Advisory Council of Massachusetts Commission for the Deaf and Hard of Hearing, Massachusetts State House’s Advisory Council on Accessibility, The Learning Center for the Deaf, and Disability Policy Consortium.

 Douglas QuintalSenior Executive-in-Residence, Department of Marketing Communication

-Marketing Communication, Sports and Entertainment Marketing, Social Media, Advertising Creativity, and Marketing Strategy
+Marketing Communication, Sports and Entertainment Marketing, Social Media, Advertising Creativity, Marketing Strategy, digital strategy, professional sports and social media.

 Nejem RaheemAssociate Professor, Department of Marketing Communication

 Environmental/ecological economist, specializing in ecosystem service valuation, traditional natural resource management regimes, and benefit cost analysis.
 I also work with conservation professionals on Payment for Ecosystem Service scheme design.

-Lu Ann ReebExecutive-in-Residence and Program Director of Business Studies and Entrepreneurship, Department of Marketing Communication
+Lu Ann ReebSenior Executive-in-Residence, Associate Chair and Director of Business Studies and Entrepreneurship minors, Department of Marketing Communication

-David Gerzof RichardPart Time Faculty, Department of Marketing Communication
+David Gerzof RichardAffiliated Faculty, Department of Communication Studies

 Advertising, Branding, Cyber-bullying, Facebook, Global Marketing, Integrated Marketing, Management, Marketing, Media Ethics, New Media, Public Relations, Social Media, Texting, Twitter